cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/configuration/configuration-file/ingress.md

 ---
-order: 1
 pcx-content-type: reference
+title: Ingress rules
+weight: 2
 ---

 # Ingress rules

 Each incoming request received by `cloudflared` causes `cloudflared` to send a request to a local service.
-By configuring ingress rules in the [configuration file](/connections/connect-apps/configuration/configuration-file), you can specify which local services a request should be proxied to.
+By configuring ingress rules in the [configuration file](/cloudflare-one/connections/connect-apps/configuration/configuration-file/), you can specify which local services a request should be proxied to.

 You can define ingress rules in the configuration file.